-The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, financial assets measured at amortized cost, accounts and other receivables, accounts and other payables and lease liabilities that are denominated in foreign currency.
+The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, financial assets measured at amortized cost, accounts and other receivables, and accounts and other payables that are denominated in foreign currency.
 The analysis is performed on the same basis for the two periods.

-A weakening or strengthening of 1% of the TWD against the USD for years 2022 and 2021 would have decreased or increased the net profit before tax by \$11,372 and \$8,054 thousand, respectively.
+A weakening or strengthening of 1% of the TWD against the USD for years 2022 and 2021 would have increased or decreased the net profit before tax by \$15,759 thousand and \$15,607 thousand, respectively.
 The analysis assumes that all other variables remain constant.